eyedean/phormer/readme.txt

 			inside the Phormer by one click (after confirmation!).
-* Fast and valid pages:	Tableless and human-made XHTML codes for both admin and visitors page, leads faster and cleaner pages which are tested in common browers! also the image-less and comfortable administration region has provided very fast and exact navigation whole around!
+* Fast and valid pages:	Tableless and human-made XHTML codes for both admin and visitors page, leads faster and cleaner pages which are tested in common browsers! also the image-less and comfortable administration region has provided very fast and exact navigation whole around!
 * XML databases: 	Light, easy to handle/manage/backup/manualModification.